backlogs/www/_posts/en/2000-01-01-introduction.markdown

 Have a question that's not covered by this guide?
 Go ahead and start a conversation in [the forums](http://backlogsplugin.morphexchange.com/).
-You may also follow
-@redminebacklogs on *Twitter* for various announcements.
+You may also follow [@redminebacklogs](http://twitter.com/redminebacklogs) on *Twitter* for various announcements.

 ## Bugs and Feature Requests

-If you find any bugs or maybe want to see some improvements to the plugin, feel free to file a ticket in the project's [bug tracker](http://backlogsplugin.morphexchange.com/).
+If you find any bugs or maybe want to suggest improvements, feel free to file a ticket in the project's [bug tracker](http://backlogsplugin.morphexchange.com/).
 Better yet, go ahead and fork the project on github so you can fix the bugs yourself, then send us a pull request so that we can incorporate it into the main repo.

 ## Compatibility

-We're building this tool during our free time only and, therefore, were only able to test it in the following environments:
+We're building this tool during our free time and, therefore, have only been able to test it in the following environments:

-* Firefox 3.5.x Mac OS X
+* Firefox 3.5.x Mac OS X (Snow Leopard)
-* Google Chrome 5.0.x Windows XP
+* Google Chrome 5.0.x Windows XP and Mac OS X (Snow Leopard)
 * Redmine 1.0-stable
 * PostgreSQL 8.2.6
 * MySQL 5.0.83

-but we'll happily fix it for other environments if you file an issue.
+But hey, don't let that stop you from [filing a ticket](http://backlogsplugin.morphexchange.com/projects/redmine-backlogs/issues/new) if you find a problem in other environments.